dineshkrishna9999/agent-development-kit-crash-course/2-tool-agent/README.md

 A Tool Agent extends the basic ADK agent by incorporating tools that allow the agent to perform actions beyond just generating text responses.
 Tools enable agents to interact with external systems, retrieve information, and perform specific functions to accomplish tasks more effectively.

-In this example, we demonstrate how to build an agent that can use built-in tools (like Google Search) and custom function tools to enhance its capabilities.

 ## Key Components

 ### 1. Built-in Tools